vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 ### Set up the config server

 Azure Spring Apps service provides a config server for the use of Spring apps.
-As part of its setup, you need to link it to git repo.
-The current configuration used by the Spring microservices resides in the [spring-petclinic-microservices-config repo](https://github.com/spring-petclinic/spring-petclinic-microservices-config).
+As part of its setup, you need to link it to a git repo.
+The current configuration used by the Spring microservices resides in the [labstarter branch of the spring-petclinic-microservices-config repo](https://github.com/Azure-Samples/spring-petclinic-microservices-config/tree/labstarter).
 You will need to create your own private git repo in this exercise, since, in one of its steps, you will be changing some of the configuration settings.

 As part of the setup process, you need to create a Personal Access Token (PAT) in your GitHub repo and make it available to the config server.
 It is important that you make note of the PAT after it has been created.